brightmart/text_classification/README.md

 1) multi-head self attention: use self attention, linear transform multi-times to get projection of key-values, then do ordinary attention; 2) some tricks to improve performance(residual connection,position encoding, poistion feed forward, label smooth, mask to ignore things we want to ignore).

+Use this model to do task classification:

+Here we only use encode part for task classification, removed resdiual connection, used only 1 layer.no need to use mask.

-for detail of the model, please check: a2_transformer.py
+for detail of the model, please check: a2_transformer_classification.py

 -------------------------------------------------------------------------